dotnet/docs-maui/docs/fundamentals/datatemplate.md

 ### Limitations

-`DataTemplateSelector` objects have the following limitations:
+<xref:Microsoft.Maui.Controls.DataTemplateSelector> objects have the following limitations:

-- The `DataTemplateSelector` subclass must always return the same template for the same data if queried multiple times.
+- The <xref:Microsoft.Maui.Controls.DataTemplateSelector> subclass must always return the same template for the same data if queried multiple times.
-- The `DataTemplateSelector` subclass must not return another `DataTemplateSelector` subclass.
+- The <xref:Microsoft.Maui.Controls.DataTemplateSelector> subclass must not return another <xref:Microsoft.Maui.Controls.DataTemplateSelector> subclass.
-- The `DataTemplateSelector` subclass must not return new instances of a <xref:Microsoft.Maui.Controls.DataTemplate> on each call.
+- The <xref:Microsoft.Maui.Controls.DataTemplateSelector> subclass must not return new instances of a <xref:Microsoft.Maui.Controls.DataTemplate> on each call.
 Instead, the same instance must be returned.
 Failure to do so will create a memory leak and will disable control virtualization.

 ### Consume a DataTemplateSelector